ycashfoundation/YecLite/README.md

 ```
 git clone https://github.com/ycashfoundation/YecLite.git
-cd zecwallet-lite
+cd YecLite
-/path/to/qt5/bin/qmake zecwallet-lite.pro CONFIG+=debug
+/path/to/qt5/bin/qmake YecLite.pro CONFIG+=debug
 make -j$(nproc)

-./zecwallet-lite
+./YecLite
 ```
-_PS: Zecwallet-Lite is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._
+_PS: YecLite is NOT an official wallet, and is not affiliated with the Electric Coin Company in any way._